Anderson-Lab/anderson-lab.github.io/csc_448_2020_spring/schedule.md

 concerns please reach out to me.
 Otherwise, I have to keep the deadlines strict so that the material can build on each week.

-Below is our tentative schedule.
-It is subject to change, but any changes will be reflected here.

 I want to say a few words about my world.
 Monday is honestly my best day for generating new material, lectures, meetings, etc.
 I am the primary caregiver for my three small children Tuesday-Friday as my wife is in pediatrics, and she is needed during this pandemic.
 This does not mean I won't be prioritizing this course.
 It just means that life is crazy and weird and random Tuesday-Friday.
 It also means